cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 This optimization looks for certain expressions that can be performed more efficiently.
 Currently, the following optimizations are available:

-* `floor` function called on a multiplication by a constant or a division.
+* `floor` instruction applied to a result of a multiplication by a constant or a division.
 Combines the two operations into one integer division (`idiv`) operation.
 In the case of multiplication, the constant operand is inverted to become the divisor in the `idiv` operation.
+* `select` instruction with constant condition is replaced by a `set` instruction directly.
 * `sensor var @this @x` and `sensor var @this @y` are replaced by `set var @thisx` and `set var @thisy` respectively.
 Data Flow Optimization may then apply [constant propagation](#constant-propagation) to the `@thisx`/`@thisy` built-in constants.
 * All set instructions assigning a variable to itself (e.g., `set x x`) are removed.
 * When both operands of the instruction are known to have the same value, some operations always produce a fixed value.
 If this is the case, the operation is replaced by a `set` instruction setting the target variable to the fixed value: